bitfocus/companion/DEVELOPER.md

 3. Commit the changes with a nice message
 4. Push your changes ```git push origin HEAD:master```

 Now, in the core, we need to upgrade the reference to the module to the new version.
-For this we've made a tool:
+For this we've made a tool.
+Go to the companion base directory (not inside the module):
 ```
+cd companion
 ./tools/upgrade_module.sh <modulename>
 ```